 "1-2 Kings is distinctly theological, addressing how each king responded, whether rightly or wrongly, to Yahweh and his purposes" (WOTARCA, 230).
-78

-78 Jason DeRouchie, ed., What the Old Testament Authors Really Cared About (Grand Rapids: Kregel Academic & Professional, 2013).
+Jason DeRouchie, ed., What the Old Testament Authors Really Cared About (Grand Rapids: Kregel Academic & Professional, 2013).
 Used by permission.
 No duplication or distributed is permitted without written permission of the publisher.

-§ BIBLE STUDY: 1 Kings 9:1-9
+SIBLE STUDY: 1 Kings 9:1-9

-1 As soon as Solomon had finished building the house of Yahweh and the king's house and all that Solomon desired to build, 2 Yahweh appeared to Solomon a second time, as he had appeared to him at Gibeon.
-3 And Yahweh said to him, "I have heard your prayer and your plea, which you have made before me.
+As soon as Solomon had finished building the house of Yahweh and the king's house and all that Solomon desired to build, Yahweh appeared to Solomon a second time, as he had appeared to him at Gibeon.
+And Yahweh said to him, "I have heard your prayer and your plea, which you have made before me.
 I have consecrated this house that you have built, by putting my name there forever.
 My eyes and my heart will be there for all time.
-4 And as for you, if you will walk before me, as David your father walked, with integrity of heart and uprightness, doing according to all that I have commanded you, and keeping my statutes and my rules, 5 then I will establish your royal throne over Israel forever, as I promised David your father, saying, 'You shall not lack a man on the throne of Israel.'
-6 But if you turn aside from following me, you or your children, and do not keep my commandments and my statutes that I have set before you, but go and serve other gods and worship them, 7 then I will cut off Israel from the land that I have given them, and the house that I have consecrated for my name I will cast out of my sight, and Israel will become a proverb and a byword among all peoples.
-8 And this house will become a heap of ruins.
+And as for you, if you will walk before me, as David your father walked, with integrity of heart and uprightness, doing according to all that I have commanded you, and keeping my statutes and my rules, then I will establish your royal throne over Israel forever, as I promised David your father, saying, 'You shall not lack a man on the throne of Israel.'
+But if you turn aside from following me, you or your children, and do not keep my commandments and my statutes that I have set before you, but go and serve other gods and worship them, then I will cut off Israel from the land that I have given them, and the house that I have consecrated for my name I will cast out of my sight, and Israel will become a proverb and a byword among all peoples.
+And this house will become a heap of ruins.
 Everyone passing by it will be astonished and will hiss, and they will say, 'Why has Yahweh done thus to this land and to this house?'
 9 Then they will say, 'Because they abandoned Yahweh their God who brought their fathers out of the land of Egypt and laid hold on other gods and worshiped them and served them.
 Therefore Yahweh has brought all this disaster on them."

-10. The word "if" communicates a condition.
+- 10. The word "if" communicates a condition.
 Circle every time you see the word "if" and then underline the conditions that Yahweh gives to Solomon.
 Now circle the word "then" that follows each condition, and underline the results of each condition.
-How would Solomon's (Davidic) throne be established forever?
+How would Solomon's (Davidic) throne be established forever? - ANSWER.
+Solomon's throne would be established forever if he walked before Yahweh with integrity of heart and uprightness, doing according to all that Yahweh has commanded and keeping his statutes and rules.
+In short, the Davidic throne depended on a Davidic descendant's obedience to the Mosaic covenant.

-11. These two "if/then" statements are merely reflections of what broader principle in the redemptive story? (see Lev.
+- These two "if/then" statements are merely reflections of what broader principle in the redemptive story? (see Lev.
 26 and Deut.
-28)
+28) - ANSWER.
+God will always bless obedience and curse disobedience.
+This was seen as early as Genesis 1, and it continues throughout redemptive history.